O'Neal Served as Head Coach For Past Three Years

-Kendricks set all sorts of records during his sophomore season en route to the national title.
-Among those was his school-record vault of 19-0.75 at the Texas Relays, which was the best in the NCAA since 1998 and No. 5 all-time in collegiate history.
+Kendricks became the first Ole Miss man to win multiple NCAA titles since Antwon Hicks in the indoor 60-meter hurdles in 2004 and 2005.
+Among Kendricks' many accomplishments and records, his school-record vault of 19-0.75 at the 2013 Texas Relays was the best in the NCAA since 1998 and No. 5 all-time in collegiate history.
+He went pro after his junior season in 2014.

 O'Neal helped Young develop into one of the world's top sprinters in 2013.
 Young shattered school records in the 100 (9.93) and 200 (19.86), and competed for Team USA in the latter at the 2013 World Championships to follow up his 2012 London Olympics appearance.
 He placed runner-up in the 200 and third in the 100 at the NCAA Championships, while he was SEC champion in the 200 and SEC runner-up in the 100.
 Young signed a professional contract with Nike upon the completion of his senior year.